WordPress Website Security Protection: Firewall Security, Login Security, Database Security... Effective, Reliable, Easy to use...

-The answer is very simple - .htaccess files (distributed configuration files) are processed first before any other code on your website.
-In other words, hackers malicious scripts are stopped by BulletProof Security .htaccess files before those scripts even have a chance to reach the php coding in WordPress.
-BulletProof Security uses .htaccess website security files, which are specific to Apache Linux Servers.
-Please read the FAQ page for Server compatibility questions.
+The answer is very simple - .htaccess files (distributed Server configuration files) are processed by your server first before any other code on your website.
+In other words, hackers malicious scripts are stopped by BulletProof Security .htaccess files/Firewalls before those scripts even have a chance to reach the php code in WordPress.

-70 of 73 support threads in the last two months have been resolved.
+11 of 13 support threads in the last two months have been marked resolved.